westwardharbor0/pythonic/README.md

 - `IndexOf(slice, value) int` - Returns index of the value in slice.
 Not found is -1.
 - `Set(slice, value) slice` - Deletes duplicates from slice and returns slice.
 - `Delete(slice, value) slice` - Deletes the item by value from slice and returns slice.
+- `Counter(slice) map` - Counts occurrences of items in string slice.

 Will be adding more.